dbwrush/CollectCallMappingKit/README.md

 				 - FLOAT activatedY: Sets where the object will move on Y axis when it is activated.
 				 - FLOAT time: Time, in seconds, for the object to move between positions.
    				- ToggleCollision: Collision that can be toggled on/off by puzzles.
 No special properties.
-		- EntityListener: Generic puzzle object which is activated by entities
+   		EntityListener: Generic puzzle object which is activated by entities
 		 - STRING activators: Comma-separated list of entity types which this object should listen for.
 		 - FLOAT gravity: Strength that this object will pull activators towards it.
 Use a negative number to repel activators.
-		 Subtypes:
-		- FlagListener: Activated by flags, which are variables set by the game to track progress.
+		FlagListener: Activated by flags, which are variables set by the game to track progress.
 		 - STRING activators: Comma-separated list of flag strings the object should listen for.
-		- UseListener: Toggled on/off by player interaction.
+		UseListener: Toggled on/off by player interaction.
 		 - STRING highlightAnimation: path to an alternate texture/animation that should show when the player gets close.
  - Ladders
 	Ladders are set in a manner similar to LevelCollision.
 Anytime the player is overlapping a rectangle object in the Ladders layer, the player will have ladder controls rather than normal controls.